tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

     - **Patrol** - walking from point to point
     - **Chase** - upon seeing the player (`Area3D`), run towards them
     - **Shoot** - wait and spawn a projectile and start a cooldown using the `Timer` node
-- Lastly in the bonus section, we added **knockback** to the projectiles.
+- Lastly, in the bonus section, we added **knockback** to the projectiles.

-If you want to see how the finished template looks like after this lab, you can download it here:
+If you want to see what the finished template looks like after this lab, you can download it here:
 <button>
   [Template Done Project](https://cent.felk.cvut.cz/courses/39HRY/godot/05_AI-NavMeshFSM/template-done.zip)
 </button>